ybw0014/mc-plugin-docs/docs/infinity-expansion-2/machines/geo-quarry.md

 ## Usage

 GEO Scan is not required, but you can scan the chunk to see what items are generated.
+GEO Quarry only generates items that have supply in the chunk.

 ## Information